Skip to main content

 • There is space for a person to provide details on their developmental disability.

-• Please note, the MVA will NOT ask customers to explain or show proof of their disability in order to obtain this card.
+• The MVA will NOT ask customers to explain or show proof of their disability in order to obtain this card.

 • MVA provides this card upon request to customers, parent/guardians, and organizations for distribution.